 You probably have a go-to stew recipe (or know someone that makes a really good one), to get you through those days when you actually just need a good food hug.
 One of the nice things about them is that you can make a big batch for leftovers the next day.
 But before we all rush off to look for stew recipes online, let’s take a moment to discuss what makes a great stew.

 The main ingredient

-As with all cooking, flavour is paramount and if you want to have the best of it in your stews, it’s a good idea to use cheaper cuts of meat like chuck, flank or shin as these carry great flavour which really comes out if they are slow-cooked – allowing the meat to break down into meltingly, tender pieces.
-If you’re having a veggie stew, you may want to roast them first to increase the natural flavour intensity with the caramelised bits giving the stew that much needed richness and body.
+As with all cooking, the flavour is paramount and if you want to have the best of it in your stews, it’s a good idea to use cheaper cuts of meat like chuck, flank or shin as these carry great flavour which really comes out if they are slow-cooked, allowing the meat to break down into meltingly, tender pieces.
+If you’re having a veggie stew, you may want to roast them first to increase the natural flavour intensity with the caramelised bits giving the stew that much-needed richness and body.